steint23/a2j-kommunikationsplattform/doc/adr/0003-guidelines-for-testing.md

   - Unit/component tests should be close to the units to be tested, for example within a `__test__` folder inside an `<Alert />` component folder `app/components/alert/*`.
 This makes it easier to move or delete components later.
 - **We always test the happy path(s) and think about any unhappy path(s)** that we should cover when things can go wrong.
 For example, long waiting times or necessary error messages for our users in the event of errors.

-### Integration testing with Justiz-Backend-API (JBA)
+### Integration testing with Justiz-Backend-API

 We want to test that the communication between both units is working as expected in all possible scenarios.
 For example: a successfull response, the error handling, dropped requests, different kind of response bodies and anything else that may help us to ensure that all pieces actually play nice with each other.

-For example:
+These could be questions such as:

 - Does our overview page for Verfahren (lawsuits) correctly call the API and handle the response(s)?
 - Does a POST request respond with `status: 200, headers: {'Content-Type': 'application/json'}`

-#### Integration testing options
+#### Integration testing (IT) options

-- Contract testing
+- **Contract testing**
   - Tests the agreement (contract) between a service provider and a consumer, ensuring they integrate as expected.
-    Use case: _If Service A (our frontend) depends on Service B (the Justiz-Backend-API), contract tests ensure Service B always returns the exact format and content that Service A expects — even if B is updated independently._
+Use case: _If Service A (our frontend) depends on Service B (the Justiz-Backend-API), contract tests ensure Service B always returns the exact format and content that Service A expects – even if B is updated independently._
   - We can make this possible with:
     - [Pact](https://docs.pact.io/), popular for consumer-driven contract testing.
 See how it works [here](https://docs.pact.io/getting_started/how_pact_works)
     - Or with [Dredd](https://dredd.org/en/latest/), validates an API against a contract
-- API Schema validation
+- **API Schema validation**
   - Validates that API requests and responses match a defined schema (like OpenAPI/Swagger, JSON Schema, etc.).
   - Possible tools for this:
     - OpenAPI Validators